reTHINK-project/testbeds/docs/d6.4/idp.md

 It also provides IdP-Proxy to the IdModule deployed on the runtime so that this IdModule may interact with the IdP whatever protocol it may use.

 Two OpenID Connect-compliant Identity Providers have been customised and deployed for demonstration purpose:
-1. the first one is an OAuth2/OIDC server with added support for IdP-Proxy, adapted from agmoyano/OpenIDConnect [1];
+1. the first one is an OAuth2/OIDC server with added support for IdP-Proxy, adapted from [agmoyano/OpenIDConnect](Illustration of a single httperf connection);
-2. the second one is adapted from Nat Sakumura phpOIDC implementation [2].
+2. the second one is adapted from [Nat Sakumura phpOIDC implementation](https://bitbucket.org/PEOFIAMP/phpoidc).

 ### Metrics
 Since IdP is a purely request-based service, the most relevant KPIs would characterize response time, for instance average response time and 9th decile: